gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 The AMB is a key bridge primitive that is used inside higher-order bridges like the [Omnibridge native token bridge](/bridges/tokenbridge/omnibridge).

-The AMB currently supports Ethereum and Binance Smart Chain, and is part of the [Tokenbridge Architecture](https://tokenbridge.net/).
+The AMB currently supports Ethereum, and is part of the [Tokenbridge Architecture](https://tokenbridge.net/).
 There may be additional EVM-based networks supported in the future.

+With [Telepathy added as the 8th validator](../governance/decisions.md#add-telepathy-validator-in-the-amb), AMB bridge is now more secure with trustless zero-knowledge light client technology.
+Due to the light client finality requirements (at least 12mins on Ethereum), the transactions will take approx. 30mins to be signed by the bridge.
+However, users can still use 3rd party bridges (Jumper.exchange, Connext, Hop) without any impact.
+For more details, check out how AMB & Omnibridge works with Telepathy validator.

 ## Key Information